The Trap of Life Insurance Third Pillar

 And if you are a double-income earner household, chances are that your spouse could handle the financial side without you.
 On top of that, the first and second pillars have benefits for your spouse if you die.

 If you lose your job, you will get up to 80% of your income for up to 3 years.
-You would still be able to pay your life insurance premiums and would be unlikely to be in financial trouble.
+You would still be able to pay your life insurance premiums and are unlikely to be in financial trouble.

-If you are disabled, you will get disability insurance and receive assistance to get back to work if possible.
+If you are disabled, you will get disability insurance and receive assistance to return to work if possible.

 The need for life insurance is reserved for very few cases.
 In which cases, better options exist, like pure risk term life insurance.